-Heroes are the topic of this week's episode of Men in Gorilla Suits.
+What constitutes responsibility is an interesting thing, so that's the topic for this week's episode of Men in Gorilla Suits.

 * * *